 If raw or cooked meat hits the carpet, remove any solids as quickly as possible.
 Immediately blot the stain with a plain white cloth or paper towel to absorb either the oil or blood.

 Mix a solution of one teaspoon hand dish washing liquid in two cups of lukewarm water.

 Use a sponge or soft-bristled brush to work the solution into the stain.
 Use a white cloth to blot away the stain as it is lifted from the fibers.

 Next, use a sponge to "rinse" the stained area with plain water.
 If you leave soapy residue in the carpet fibers it will actually attract soil.
 Keep blotting with a clean white cloth until no more soap remains.
 Allow the area to air dry away from direct heat or sunlight.
 Vacuum to lift carpet fibers.

-The same cleaning tips recommended for carpet can be used to remove meat stains from upholstery.
+The same cleaning tips recommended for carpet can be used to remove meat stains from upholstery fabrics.
 Take extra care when cleaning to not overwet the fabric.
 Excessive moisture in the cushions can cause problems.

-If the upholstery is silk or vintage, contact a professional upholstery cleaner.
+If the upholstery fabric is silk or vintage, contact a professional upholstery cleaner.